gvwilson/browsercast/CONTRIBUTING.md

 `./v2/autoplay.css` and `./v2/autoplay.js`.

-The autoplay feature is accompanied by a UI hiding mechanic similar to Youtube's videoplayer.
-The slide navigation bar and audio playback bar fade out of view when autoplay is first turned on and can be brought back into view by any mouse hovering movement.
+The autoplay feature is accompanied by a UI hiding mechanic similar to Youtube's video player.
+A countdown will show on the screen when autoplay is first turned on.
+The slide navigation bar and audio playback bar will also fade out of view and can be brought back into view by any mouse hovering movement.
 After a few seconds, it will fade back out unless the user pauses the audio.
 Then, the elements will remain in view until the audio is played again.
+> Note: If the slide navigation bar is opened when autoplay is turned on, it will first close itself and then proceed to fade out.
+The reason for this is because when fading, the z-index of the navigation bar and the html elements on the slides are changing.
+This causes the slide's contents to jump in front of the slide navigation bar prematurely while it is fading.
+This is especially noticeable on smaller screens where the slide navigation bar is naturally overlapping the main slide.

 Manual movement is not restricted while autoplay is on, even when the elements are faded out.
 The user can navigate to previous or later slides through the arrow keys, scrolling